Successful game industry pros talk about their struggles with depression

 ID@Xbox head Chris Charla also said he suffers from depression, with occasional “horrible thoughts.”
 He said he had never mentioned it publicly until today.
 He feels like work helps to distract him from depression, as he knows how to behave.
 When he gets home, he also tries to dive into things like “zines” to help with distraction.

 He said Microsoft is supportive about having free counseling and taking mental health days.
-Not everyone is expert at handling it with coworkers and you hear a lot of platitudes, but Charla said, “It comes from a good place.”
+Not everyone is an expert at handling it with coworkers and you hear a lot of platitudes, but Charla said, “It comes from a good place.”

 Mike Wilson is a cofounder of Fall Guys publisher Devolver Digital, and he’s had depression going back to 2003.
 He had sold a company and had too much time on his hands.
 He felt that dealing with depression and talking about it was a common part of working with artists.
 Wilson said he went to a doctor and found the right medicines that saved his life.